Unit 6: The fold Functions

 In the course of writing a Haskell program you might find that you define

-a function which applies foldr
+a function which applies foldr to the result of applying

-to some argument.
+map to some argument.

-fusion lets you replace such a definition
+fold-map fusion lets you replace such a definition

-by one that only involves foldr
+by one that only involves foldr:

 foldr op u . map f = foldr (op . f) u